onevcat/Rainbow/README.md

 console and command line output, for both Apple's platforms and Linux.
 It is born for cross platform software logging in terminals.
-Meanwhile, it is also compatible with [XcodeColors](https://github.com/robbiehanson/XcodeColors), which lets you use it in Xcode to colorize the debugger output as well.
+Meanwhile, it is also compatible with [XcodeColors](https://github.com/robbiehanson/XcodeColors), which lets you use it in Xcode to colorize the debugger output as well when developing an app.

 ## Usage